 Cloud computing services are becoming increasingly critical for SME’s.
 With the burgeoning economic pressure placed on London-based businesses, together with fast-changing trends and digital challenges that impact scalability, CEO’s and office managers are scrambling to find solutions.

 A growing number of SME’s in London are adopting cloud computing.
-Cloud adoption among UK firms in general is up to 88% because of its capacity to minimise IT costs whilst improving flexibility, streamlining operations and enhancing security.
+Cloud adoption among UK firms, in general, is up to 88% because of its capacity to minimise IT costs whilst improving flexibility, streamlining operations and enhancing security.

 Todays SME’s rely on an IT infrastructure to improve the running of their business.
-The irony is, IT departments are expensive, hardware is cumbersome, and software soon becomes outdated and needs upgrading.
+The irony is, IT departments are expensive, the hardware is cumbersome, and software soon becomes outdated and needs upgrading.
 Traditional IT systems do not operate at optimum performance.

 Furthermore, 49% of IT managers have a strategic role in driving a business forward yet the majority of IT departments are seen as a hole in the bucket.
 Investing in office-based technology is a paradox most SME’s cannot afford to risk.

-Cloud computing, on the other hand, provides solutions SME’s cannot afford to ignore
+Cloud computing, on the other hand, provides solutions SME’s cannot afford to ignore.

 1. Cloud computing cuts costs

 For CEO’s with a fragile budget, switching to cloud computing is a no-brainer.
 You only pay for services you need and the low monthly fees cut down on hefty software and hardware costs.
-Not only that, but with a third-party support team in place, you can afford to soften your wage bill.
+Not only that but with a third-party support team in place, you can afford to soften your wage bill.

 Furthermore, there is no need for cumbersome servers to be installed in your offices.
-This not only only saves on energy costs but creates more office space which you can use to expand other departments that increase the productivity and profitability of your company.
+This not only saves on energy costs but creates more office space which you can use to expand other departments that increase the productivity and profitability of your company.